emrobe/covid19-visualization/README.md

 Visualization webapp for the Corona Portal

-How to:
+## Usage

-- Build the container:
+The Docker image is automatically built after each commit.
-`docker build -t covid19-visualization .`
+**Note:** The version is defined in [.gitlab-ci.yml](.gitlab-ci.yml).

-- Run the container:
+To run the container:
-`docker run -p5006:5006 covid19-visualization`
+`docker run -p 5006:5006 registry.gitlab.com/uit-sfb/covid19-visualization/covid19-visualization:<version> [options]`

-- Access the UI in your web browser:
+To access the UI, open the following URL in your web browser:
 `http://localhost:5006`